Women in music: Maria Szymanowska

 Maria Szymanowska (1789–1831) was a well-known Polish composer and pianist.
 She maintained connections with other notable artists, including Gioacchino Rossini, Johann Wolfgang von Goethe, and Adam Mickiewicz.
+She was most acclaimed for her performance skills, called “the charming Allmighty of Sound” and “the Queen of tones."
+As a composer, she is considered a precursor to Frédéric Chopin, since she was most lauded for her piano miniatures.

-Fanny Mendelssohn
+Fanny Hensel

-Fanny Mendelssohn (1805–1847) was one of the best-known women composers of the 1800s.
+Fanny Hensel (1805–1847) was one of the best-known women composers of the 1800s.
 She showed prodigious musical ability and began to compose as a child.
 Even though family visitors were equally impressed by Fanny and her brother Felix Mendelssohn, Fanny was limited by the attitudes of the time.
 Her father was tolerant, rather than supportive, of her activities.
 He wrote to her in 1820, telling her that "music will perhaps become his [i.e., Felix's] profession, while for you it can and must be only an ornament."
 Felix also cautioned her against publishing under her own name, commenting about her:

 From my knowledge of Fanny I should say that she has neither inclination nor vocation for [musical] authorship.
 She is too much all that a woman ought to be for this.
 She regulates her house, and neither thinks of the public nor of the musical world, nor even of music at all, until her first duties are fulfilled.
 Publishing would only disturb her in these, and I cannot say that I approve of it.